Geometric Manin's conjecture in characteristic $p$: Introduction

-An alternative approach to Batyrev's heuristic is to work in the Grothendieck ring.
+An alternative approach to Batyrev's heuristic is to work in the Grothendieck ring of varieties.
 This motivic approach was pioneered particularly by Bourqui in \cite{Bou09,Bourqui10,Bourqui11b} and also by \cite{CLL16}.
 The recent development of the motivic Euler product by \cite{Bilu} has opened the way for new advances; see e.g.~\cite{BDH22, Lois25}.

 {\bf Disclaimer:} Geometric Manin's conjecture in characteristic $p$ and Batyrev--Manin--Peyre--Tschinkel's conjecture over global function fields are still under development.
-This survey paper contains lots of speculative observations and conjectures; these may need further corrections in the future.
+This survey paper contains many speculative observations and conjectures; these may need further corrections in the future.

 {\bf Acknowledgements:} The authors thank Yusuke Nakamura for answering our questions and Alexei Skorobogatov for his help regarding Proposition~\ref{assu:beta}.
 The authors also thank Tim Santens for his explanation of \cite{Santens}.
 The authors thank Enhao Feng, Jakob Glas, Natsume Kitagawa, Dan Loughran, Marta Pieropan, and Alexei Skorobogatov for comments on a draft of the paper.
+Finally, the authors would like to thank the referee whose comments significantly improved the exposition of the paper.

 Brian Lehmann was supported by Simons Foundation grant Award Number 851129.
-Sho Tanimoto was partially supported by JST FOREST program Grant number JPMJFR212Z and by JSPS KAKENHI Grant-in-Aid (B) 23H01067.
+Sho Tanimoto was partially supported by JST FOREST program Grant number JPMJFR212Z and by JSPS KAKENHI Grant-in-Aid (B) 23K25764.